raikusy/cuid2gen/README.md

 OPTIONS:
-    -c, --count <COUNT>      Number of IDs to generate [default: 1] -l, --length <LENGTH>    Length of each ID (not supported in current version) -f, --format <FORMAT>    Output format: line (default), csv, json -q, --quiet             Only output errors
+    -c, --count <COUNT>      Number of IDs to generate [default: 1] -f, --format <FORMAT>    Output format: line (default), csv, json -q, --quiet             Only output errors
     -h, --help             Print help
     -V, --version          Print version
 ```

-## Why CUID2?

-CUID2s are designed to be:

-- Secure: resistant to prediction and scanning attacks
-- Collision-resistant: extremely low probability of duplicates
-- Horizontally scalable: safe for distributed systems
-- URL-safe and ASCII-safe
-- Sorted by time of creation

 ## Contributing